cilium/tetragon/docs/content/en/docs/reference/tracing-policy.md

 Capability changes filter can be specified under the `matchCapabilityChanges` field and provide filtering based on calls that are changing Linux capabilities.
-This filter can be especially useful to detect privilege escalation.

 To keep track of the changes, when a `process_exec` happens, the capabilities of the process are recorded and these are compared with the current